pwittchen/ReactiveNetwork/README.md

 min sdk version = 9

 **Please note**: Right now, this `README.md` file contains draft of the documentation for the new library version, which hasn't been released yet.
-If you are looking for documentation the lastest release, see JavaDoc.
+If you are looking for documentation of the latest release, see JavaDoc.

 JavaDoc is available at: http://pwittchen.github.io/ReactiveNetwork/